Need help with your Discussion

 ERP inputs

-MPS – is a production plan for individual items in a period and has such things as the necessary staff, inventory, and production, among others.
+MPS – is a production plan for individual items in a period and has the necessary staff, inventory, and production, among others.
 It is most often than not linked to manufacturing, where the plan shows when and how much each product will be demanded.

-Forecast demand – A marketplace prediction about how much demand will be for a produced product or service.
+Forecast demand – A marketplace prediction about the need for a produced product or service.

-Bill of Materials – A structured file of a product which details the amounts of raw materials, assemblies, and items that are needed for the end products.
+Bill of Materials – A structured product file which details the amounts of raw materials, assemblies, and items needed for the end products.

 ERP outputs